median-dispersion/Non-Blocking-Melody/README.md

   // Initialize melody object
   melody.begin();

-  // Play the melody forever by setting the repeats to 0 melody.play(notes, 0);
+  // Play the melody of length 8 forever by setting the repeats to 0 melody.play(notes, 8, 0);

 }